Skip to content

 • Filename uniqueness is account-wide, not folder-scoped.
 Two notes can't share a filename even when they're in different folders.
 A title clash returns 422 validation_failed; pick a different title.

-• Append-by-filename ignores folders. /notes/by-filename/:filename/append resolves the filename across your whole account — placement inside a folder doesn't change the route.
+• Append-by-filename ignores folders. /notes/by-filename/:filename/append resolves the filename across the token's full scope (your personal account, or the entire team workspace) — placement inside a folder doesn't change the route.

 Back to the main API docs.
 Questions?
 Contact me directly.